 HER-F 121 Two-Dimensional Design (3 cr.)
+P:

-P: Admission to the Herron School of Art and Design.
-Comprehensive study of design elements and principles through the investigation of two-dimensional space.
+Admission to the Herron School of Art and Design.
+Introduction to basic design and color theory through the manipulation of imagery and color in two-dimensional media.
 Students explore basic two-dimensional concepts such as figure /ground, grouping principles, grid, symmetry, rhythm, and pattern.
-As a result of this course, students develop a visual language for analyzing, organizing, and communicating two-dimensional principles.
+As a result of this course, students develop a visual language for analyzing, organizing, and communicating two-dimensional and color theory principles.